This Southern Home Was a Hidden Gem—See Its Transformation

 The in-kitchen breakfast room shows off a fun chandelier—Vermillion views lighting as critical in any remodeling project.
 Natural light also pours in from the sliding glass door leading out to the patio.
 The views of the backyard make a great setting for a relaxing morning.

-The master bathroom was packed with confounding design choices: pink carpet around the toilet, a pedestal sink, mirrors along an entire wall, no shower stall, and little space to store necessities.
+The primary bathroom was packed with confounding design choices: pink carpet around the toilet, a pedestal sink, mirrors along an entire wall, no shower stall, and little space to store necessities.
 The functionality of the space was lacking and needed a serious overhaul.
 The result is worthy of a 5-star hotel.
-A new dual vanity makes the master bathroom hardworking as well as handsome.
+A new dual vanity makes the primary bathroom hardworking as well as handsome.
 There’s an out-in-the-open place for everyday essentials and plenty of storage behind closed doors, too.

-A freestanding bathtub replaced the old built-in model in the master bath.
+A freestanding bathtub replaced the old built-in model in the primary bath.
 One end of the bath is now a roomy shower.
 The walls are clad in large marble tiles with a band of small mosaics near eye level.
 Installing multiple light sources, including recessed cans and shaded sconces, on dimmers allows for lighting that can adjust for a soothing bath or getting dressed for the day

-A strange indentation in one wall (behind the bed) limited the furniture layout in the master bedroom.
-Tall ceilings, walls sheathed in grass cloth, and glass doors that provide views of the backyard make the master bedroom a welcoming retreat.
+A strange indentation in one wall (behind the bed) limited the furniture layout in the primary bedroom.
+Tall ceilings, walls sheathed in grass cloth, and glass doors that provide views of the backyard make the primary bedroom a welcoming retreat.
 New bedside tables bring the lamps down to a height within reach and provide a place to set bedtime necessities.
 New shades on the window are hung high to keep the room looking large.